Deuce Vaughn: Dallas Cowboys

 Vaughn was selected by the Dallas Cowboys in the sixth round (212th overall) of the 2023 NFL draft.
 His father, who is a scout for the Cowboys, called Vaughn to tell him he had been drafted.
 With a measurement at the combine of 5'5", Vaughn became the shortest running back ever drafted since the NFL began tracking the combine.
 On January 3, 2024, he was placed on the reserve/injured list with an ankle injury.
-He appeared in 7 games as a third-string running back, compiling 23 rushes for 40 yards, 7 receptions for 40 yards and 4 punt returns for 19 yards.
-He was declared inactive in 9 games.
-On January 5, 2025, Vaughn rushed six times for a career-high 37 yards.
-He had 6.2 yards per carry.
+He appeared in seven games as a third-string running back, compiling 23 rushes for 40 yards, seven receptions for 40 yards and four punt returns for 19 yards.
+He was declared inactive in nine games.

-In 2024, he appeared in 8 games as a backup running back and was declared inactive in 9 games.
-He registered 17 carries for 70 yards and 3 receptions for 18 yards.
+In 2024, he appeared in eight games as a backup running back and was declared inactive in nine games.
+He registered 17 carries for 70 yards and three receptions for 18 yards.

 On August 26, 2025, Vaughn was waived by the Cowboys as part of final roster cuts.

 Denver Broncos

 On September 9, 2025, Vaughn was signed to the Denver Broncos' practice squad.
+On January 26, 2026, he signed a futures contract with the Broncos.
+On May 12, Vaughn was waived by the Broncos following the signing of Michael Woods II.

+Orlando Storm

+On May 30, 2026, Vaughn signed with the Orlando Storm of the United Football League (UFL).

+Houston Texans

+On August 24, 2026, Vaughn signed with the Houston Texans but was waived five days later.